 Applying Competency Based Approaches to Performance Management

-He also wants to ensure that the people who are recruited have the potential to succeed and therefore would like a little guidance on how to prepare for a recruitment interview using the competency framework to identify those competencies relevant to job success for the position.
+He also wants to ensure that the people who are recruited have the potential to succeed and would like a little guidance on how to prepare for a recruitment interview using the competency framework to identify those competencies relevant to job success.

-- You will recognise the skills, knowledge, and behaviours (competencies) that support the business and begin to support both people and process to ensure processes and behaviours support growth
+- You will recognise the skills, knowledge, and behaviours (competencies) that support the business and begin to support both people and process to ensure growth

 - Identify evidence of consistent competence and it’s measurable contribution to day to day operations